yeojz/otplib/packages/plugin-base32-alt/README.md

 >
 > - Otpauth URI generation still expects Base32 secrets.
 > - Errors are still surfaced as `Base32DecodeError` or `Base32EncodeError`.
->   The underlying cause is returned under the error's `cause` property.
+>   The underlying cause is returned under the error's `cause` property

 ## Usage